nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - 4ai.
 System notifies user prompts the user to edit the provided details.<br>
       Use Case Ends.<br><br>

 - 5a.
+Volunteer is assigned to events on the days that the user is trying to remove as free.
+  - 5ai.
+System notifies user, prompts the user to unassign the volunteer from the affected events first. <br>
+    Use Case Ends. <br><br>

+- 6a.
 Free day removal fails.
     - 5ai.
 System notifies user prompts the user to edit the provided details.<br>
       Use Case Ends.<br><br>